KunkelAlexander/kunkelalexander.github.io/_posts/2025-22-05-tic-tac-toe.md

 ---
 layout: post
-title:  "Computers learning Tic-Tac-Toe"
+title:  "Computers learning Tic-Tac-Toe - Pt.
+1"
 date:   2025-05-22
 description: Learn how to make computers play Tic-Tac-Toe
 ---

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-<p class="intro"><span class="dropcap">I</span>n today's post, we study ways to play Tic-Tac-Toe using different (machine-learning) algorithms. </p>
+<p class="intro"><span class="dropcap">I</span>n today's post, we study ways to play Tic-Tac-Toe using the minimax and Q-learning algorithms. </p>

 ## Intro

-This post introduces a number of (machine-learning) algorithms including the minimax algorithm, tabular Q-learning and deep Q-learning (using dual networks, duelling networks, convolutional networks and prioritised experience replay) to play the game Tic-Tac-Toe.
+This series of post introduces a number of (machine-learning) algorithms including the minimax algorithm, tabular Q-learning and deep Q-learning (using dual networks, duelling networks, convolutional networks and prioritised experience replay) to play the game Tic-Tac-Toe.
 It essentially reproduces <a href="https://github.com/fcarsten/tic-tac-toe/"> Carsten Friedrich's excellent notebook series</a>.
+In today's posts we are looking at the minimax and Q-learning algorithms.
 I will gloss over some details, so please refer to Carsten's post for some more explanations.
-To spice things up a bit, I also describe the profiling of the code using flame diagrams and hyperparameter optimisation using 'optuna'.
 You may find the accompanying <a href="https://github.com/KunkelAlexander/tictactoe_rl"> Python code on GitHub</a>.

 <img src="{{ site.baseurl }}/assets/img/tictactoe-python/1_random_game_play.gif" alt="">